tmobile/magentaA11y/_checklist-native/toggle-switch.md

   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

 ### Announcement examples
+- Swiping to label and toggle group, "Label, switch button, on/off, double tap to toggle settings".
+- Double tapping toggle, "on/off".

 ## Android

+### Developer Notes

+- A switch, or toggle, has two mutually exclusive states — on and off
+- You should implement a native switch when at all possible vs a custom switch, as it will automatically and correctly announce the role without additional development effort
+- A switch should just toggle on or off.
+It should not automatically navigate the user to another field or screen when toggled, as that would most likely cause a change of context.
+Revealing new information on the same screen as a result of activating a toggle is usually not a change of context.
+- Name, Role, State must be announced when focus is on the control, if it is isolated in the table row.
+Announcing the label before the switch does not meet this requirement.

 ### Name

 - Name describes purpose while focus is on the control (or on the whole table row)